What Is a Milestone in Project Management? Examples and Tips

 Project plans are maps that chart the course of your projects.
-As you build a plan, you’ll begin to map out the tasks, dependencies, task owners, and more.
+As you plan your project, you’ll begin to map out the tasks, dependencies, task owners, and more.

-You’re not building a rocket here, you’re building a plan and the components aren’t that complex.
-That said, distinguishing between tasks and major events can be difficult on larger projects, or if the project you’re managing just isn’t within the realm of your expertise (yet).
+You’re not building a rocket here—you’re building a project plan, and the components aren’t that complex.
+That said, distinguishing between tasks and milestones can be difficult on larger projects, or if the project you’re managing just isn’t within the realm of your expertise (yet).

 - Is this a task or a deliverable?

 - Will this impact the final deadline?

 - Is this an important moment in the project that will indicate forward progress?

 - Does this need to be reviewed by stakeholders?

 - Is this an event that impacts the project?

 Essentially, you want to set the most important events of your project as milestones so they can be easily seen and mapped by the project team.
 Milestones are given additional significance over tasks in a plan so the project manager can track the tasks while the team and stakeholders focus on forward progress.

 Here’s how to tell the difference between milestones vs tasks when looking at your plan in TeamGantt: